sradc/sradc.github.io/_posts/2024-07-07-life-transformer.md

 />
 </p>

-And the following plot shows examples of the SingleAttentionNet model's attention matrix, over the course of training:
+The following figure shows examples of the SingleAttentionNet model's attention matrix, over the course of training:

 <p align="center">
 <img